wdawson/okta.github.io/_source/_use_cases/inline_hooks/api_am_hook/api_am_hook.md

 ## Objects in the Request from Okta

-For the API Access Management Inline Hook, the outbound call from Okta to your external service will include the following objects in its JSON payload:
+For the API Access Management Token Inline Hook, the outbound call from Okta to your external service will include the following objects in its JSON payload:

 ### data.identity